alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 GPT-3 is many things, but its core is a system that uses lots of training time to compress a very large corpus of text into a smaller set of [Transformer](https://en.wikipedia.org/wiki/Transformer_(machine_learning_model) weights.
-The end result demonstrates a surpisingly wide breadth of knowledge, that can be narrowed into many different tasks, as long as you can turn that task into a prompt of text to seed the model's output.
+The end result demonstrates a surprisingly wide breadth of knowledge, that can be narrowed into many different tasks, as long as you can turn that task into a prompt of text to seed the model's output.
 It has flaws, but the breadth of tech demos is kind of absurd.